 The warehouses that dot the Baltic Quarter and the cheery establishments on Mathew Street have their charms, but you have no control over the clientele in those venues.
 Not so at Anfield 88.

 Head down to the basement with your mates to enjoy a beer or six among your carefully curated crowd of mates.
-With its neon-lit bar, exposed-brick walls and studded-leather chairs, the bar at Anfield 88 scores highly with stags and hens.
+With its neon-lit bar, exposed-brick walls and studded-leather chairs, the bar at Anfield 88 scores highly with hens.
 Speaking of scoring, there’s a wall TV for the footy.
 Pull up a pew.

 But you’re not restricted to the bar.
 Head to the living/dining area, opened up to create a double-sized space that seats a dozen or more.
 Two flatscreen wall TVs mean you can keep up with more than one match.
 Given the location, though, Everton’s is unlikely to be on the agenda.

 This is a Liverpool terrace and you can be sure you’ll never dine alone.
 A stylish dining room complete with split-face tiling and wall TV (natch) caters for 16-20 around four glass tables.
 Keeping the army marching is a double-oven gas range with seven burners and a microwave.
 Watch this space for a barbie out in the yard.